Cornelia, GA

 1.04k people

-As of 2023, 12.7% of Cornelia, GA residents (611 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 12.7% of Cornelia, GA residents (611 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Cornelia, GA was 22.4%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Cornelia, GA compared to that of it's neighboring and parent geographies.